piecepackr/piecepackr_site/content/Docs/ppn.rst

 ===========================

 :date: 2019-08-01
-:modified: 2019-08-17
+:modified: 2019-09-23

-**Version: 0.4**
+**Version: 0.5**

-The Portable Piecepack Notation (PPN) is a human-readable plaintext file format for storing board games.
+Portable Piecepack Notation (PPN) is a human-readable plaintext file format for storing board games.
 The default Movetext parser is designed to be provide a fairly flexible notation system out of the box for playing a large variety of piecepack games but the structure is designed to in the future allow support for parsing alternative notation systems as well.
 There is a prototype parser for this file format written in R that can be used to generate images, plaintext Unicode diagrams, and animations for the games saved in this file format.

 .. warning:: The "Portable Piecepack Notation" is in alpha development and the specification is not likely to remain stable.
 I'd appreciate alpha testers to test things out but probably not a good idea to start storing large amount of games in the format just yet.